aschamarthi/wa-cr-warp/README.md

 I’ll add the multicomponent and multiphase codes later, and I might even add geometries like curvilinear or immersed boundary.

 It was fun.
 It was faster than nvFORTRAN.
 For instance, the Riemann problem took about 24 seconds with FORTRAN code.
 I like the CUDA code I get. :).
 It matches really well for the viscous TGV, which is added on 04/23/26, check the folder.
-Follwoing figure is comapriosn with the F90 code, $96^3$.
+Following figure is a comparison with the F90 code, $96^3$.

 <p align="center">
   <img src="match.png" width="400"/>